-Remake of the 1958 horror sci-fi about a deadly blob from another planet which consumes everyone in its path.
-Teenagers try in vain to warn the townsfolk, who refuse to take them seriously.
+Remake of the 1958 sci-fi horror classic about a deadly blob from another planet which consumes everything in its path.
+Teenagers attempt without success to warn the townspeople, who refuse to take them seriously.

 30 of 39 people found this review helpful.

 Was this review helpful to you?